-For each Faceplate, an independent instance is instanced, which provides all necessary data of the Faceplates .
-In terms of data retention, all instances are saved in an XML file when Runtime is closed and can therefore provide the last valid settings of the Faceplates at the start of Runtime.
+For each Faceplate, an independent instance is instanced, which provides all necessary data of the Faceplates.
+In terms of data retention, all instances are saved in an XML file when Runtime is closed and can therefore provide the last valid settings of the faceplates when Runtime is started.